U2 "WHERE THE STREETS HAVE NO NAME"

 The video won a grammy award for "Best Performance Music Video".

-That Controversial Cover Version by Pet Shop Boys
+The Controversial Cover by Pet Shop Boys

 There have been numerous covers of the song, but the first is one of the most notable.
 Pet Shop Boys covered the song in 1991 as part of a two track medley also including a cover of "Can't Take My Eyes Off You" by Franki Valli, and it was released as a double A-side in the UK with "How Can You Expect To Be Taken Seriously".

 The single was controversial in that Tennant sang both songs in the medley without any pitch change, making a point of the similarities in the two songs.
 Both songs seamlessly blend into one another.
 "How Can You Expect To Be Taken Seriously" also criticises the hollow humanitarian messages of a number of 80s pop stars, and is, supposedly, a dig at Bono.
-In a statement about the single, U2 amusingly remarked "What have we done to deserve this?"
+In a statement about the single, U2 amusingly remarked "What have I done to deserve this?"

 The duo's contrasting disco version tries to demonstrate that the guitar arpeggio can be inputted into a sequencer.
 The song blatantly strips away the overblown production and stadium sound associated with rock bands and stick two fingers up to the pomposity of 80s rock culture.